 Upon completing an Exemplars task, what should a student’s final problem-solving solution look like?
 What should be included?

-In this video, we will walk students through what they should be thinking about and what they should include to create strong math solutions.
+In this video, we will walk students (and their parents) through what they should be thinking about and what they should include to create strong math solutions.

 Using Kami to Share Students' Solutions

 In this video tutorial, students will learn how to use Kami, a PDF editing and annotating app created specifically for schools, to create a digital Exemplars task solution.
 They'll be able to record a video or voice memo, type their thoughts and draw representations.

 Kami can be used with Google Classroom, Schoology and Canvas.
 It can also be used independently of a Learning Management System (LMS).

 During school shutdowns, teachers can request a free Kami account here to use through April.
 Students will then receive an invitation from their teacher to sign up.

 Getting Started With Exemplars in Kindergarten